ThrottlingTroll/ThrottlingTroll/README.md

 ### To configure via appsettings.json

-1. Add the following section to your config file:
+1. Add the following `ThrottlingTrollIngress` section to your config file:
 ```
   "ThrottlingTrollIngress": {